Stronger Economies Together

 Here are some of the important elements of the Stronger Economies Together initiative:

-- State Partner Teams will bring the talents and resources of key state and federal agencies, landgrant
+- State Resource Teams will bring the talents and resources of key state and federal agencies, landgrant

-university Extension programs, and other organizations together to provide training and
+university Extension programs, and other organizations together to provide coaching and

 technical assistance to each of the regional teams.

-- Technical assistance is provided to the regions over a period of several months upon completion of
+- Technical assistance is provided to the regions over a period of 6 to 7 months upon completion of

 the SET training.

-- Experiences and insights will be shared among the regions and the State Partner Teams.
+- Experiences and insights will be shared among the regions thru multi-state meetings.

 For more information on SET: